 For the loveable loser-turned whacked-out demon “Keymaster of Gozer” Louis Tully, Aykroyd thought of actor John Candy.
 The Canadian comedian had previously worked with him in 1941 and The Blues Brothers; with Reitman, Ramis, and Murray in Stripes; and for Ramis again in National Lampoon’s Vacation.
 But Candy envisioned Louis as a stern German man with a thick accent who kept dozens of dogs in his apartment.
 He also wanted the character rewritten and made into a starring role.
 Filmmakers preferred the original character that Aykroyd and Reitman had developed, so they gave the role to another member of the Second City troupe, Rick Moranis.
 The soft-spoken, bespectacled comic brought his own brand of misfit comedy and improv styles to the now-classic character—and he also provided his own wardrobe.

 Come to New York and you can visit some key Ghostbusters locations.
-The exterior of the fully functioning FDNY Hook & Ladder #8 building at 14 North Moore Street in TriBeCa served as the Ghostbusters’ base of operations—definitely not a “demilitarized zone” as Egon said.
+The exterior of the fully functioning FDNY Hook & Ladder #8 building at 14 North Moore Street in TriBeCa served as the Ghostbusters’ base of operations—definitely not a “demilitarized zone,” as Egon said.
 The building at 55 Central Park West housed the apartments of Dana Barrett and Louis Tully.
-The main branch of the New York Public Library at 5th Avenue and 42nd Street is recognizable for the lions guarding its entrance, and Columbia University’s Havemeyer Hall served as the Weaver Hall Department of Psychology building that the guys are kicked out of at the beginning of the movie.
-Then there’s the legendary restaurant Tavern on the Green, which is set to reopen this month after a few years of being shuttered.
-It's there that Louis was attacked by one of Gozer’s dogs.
+The main branch of the New York Public Library at Fifth Avenue and 42nd Street is recognizable for the lions guarding its entrance, and Columbia University’s Havemeyer Hall served as the Weaver Hall Department of Psychology building that the guys are kicked out of at the beginning of the movie.
+Then there’s the legendary restaurant Tavern on the Green, where Louis was attacked by one of Gozer’s dogs.

 But none of these places appear exactly as they do onscreen.
 The interior of the Ghostbusters' firehouse was actually an abandoned fire station in Los Angeles, and the rooftop temple scenes at Dana’s apartment were filmed at a huge set built on Stage 16 at Columbia Pictures (large-scale matte paintings were used for long shots).
 The early library scene where Egon is introduced was in fact filmed at the New York Public Library, but the scene where the three Ghostbusters come across the old librarian ghost in the stacks was actually shot across the country at the Los Angeles Public Library.
-Similarly, the Sedgewick Hotel where the guys bust Slimer wasn’t in New York at all—the exterior and interior shots were taken at the Biltmore Hotel in Los Angeles.
+Similarly, the Sedgewick Hotel—where the guys bust Slimer—wasn’t in New York at all; the exterior and interior shots were taken at the Millennium Biltmore Hotel in Los Angeles.

-Out of the handful of iconic details from Ghostbusters, perhaps the most memorable is the Ectomobile, a 1959 Cadillac ambulance outfitted with gadgets and gizmos to help the guys bag pesky poltergeists.
+Out of the handful of iconic details from Ghostbusters is the Ectomobile, a 1959 Cadillac ambulance outfitted with gadgets and gizmos to help the guys bag pesky poltergeists.
 In a typical movie production, several similarly-adorned vehicles are used for stylistic and insurance purposes.
-(The production of Back to the Future, for instance, used three different Deloreans.)
+(The production of Back to the Future, for instance, used three different DeLoreans.)
 Because the filming of Ghostbusters was so rushed, only one Ectomobile was put together.
 Naturally, everyone on set was very cautious around the then-25-year-old jalopy.
 While they handled the ambulance with care, the car broke down at the end of a shot of the Ecto driving across the Manhattan Bridge.
-Luckily, this didn't happen until after main production wrapped in NYC, but still, the car was DOA and wasn’t available for use again.
+Luckily, this didn't happen until after main production wrapped in New York City, but still, the car was DOA and wasn’t available for use again.

 It isn’t specified, but the voice and mannerisms of the character that Murray plays opposite Dan Aykroyd in this deleted scene is eerily similar to Carl Spackler, the lowly groundskeeper he portrayed in the 1980 comedy masterpiece Caddyshack (which was directed and co-written by Harold Ramis).
 The scene was cut for time, mostly to get to the scene where Louis Tully is attacked by the demon dog chasing him, but one doesn’t have to wonder what it would have been like if the worlds of Caddyshack and Ghostbusters had collided in such a fashion.

 The most indelible icon from Ghostbusters is the famous “no-ghost” logo that appeared on the guys' car, their uniforms, and widely among advertisements and promotions for the movie.
 Associate producer Michael C. Gross, a bit of a renaissance man, designed the image.
-Prior to getting into the movie business as a producer (Kindergarten Cop and Beethoven, in addition to Ghostbusters II), Gross served as an art consultant for The Muppets, John Lennon, and The Rolling Stones.
+Prior to getting into the movie business as a producer, Gross served as an art consultant for The Muppets, John Lennon, and The Rolling Stones.
 He also served as art director for National Lampoon and Esquire in the 1970s.

 The deus ex machina of the Ghostbusters crossing the streams of the proton packs helped them to—spoiler alert—defeat the Marshmallow Man and the evil demon Gozer at the end of the film.
 According to Ramis, this activity didn't appear in script.
 He and Aykroyd were unsure how to get the Ghostbusters out of the final scene alive, and because the nuclear technology behind the proton packs was “explained” with humorous techno-babble and mostly left up to the audience’s imagination, they came up with the idea of crossing the streams—an act which would somehow cause a cataclysmic shift in our dimension.
 After this decision was made, they added in some foreshadowing of the event to an earlier scene, only to revisit the concept in the climactic standoff at the end.